“The artist is the social conscience of a society.” –Deepak Chopra

 Barb Griggs has been a practicing artist for a long while.
 She has a degree in Art History, and is a lifelong Oregonian.
 She has two children and a dog, and loves to travel.
 She has expressed herself in various creative endeavors; painting, jewelry design, mixed media collage, sewing, fabric, textile arts, etc. She has taught home economics and shop classes in Japan.
 She possesses an acerbic wit, love of vintage wares and mid-century architecture.
 She enjoys home improvement projects and power tools, sewing, and embroidery, which she has enjoyed since her grandmother taught her when she was young.

-Brent Follis started his musical career started when he was growing up on a farm in Southern Illinois, picked up a pair of wooden spoons, and started tapping out rhythms on some old popcorn tins.
-Since then, his journey in music has led him cross country and around the globe, in search of inspiration and culture.
-After receiving his degree in Advertising and music performance from Southern Illinois University, he transplanted himself in the fertile soil of the Pacific Northwest.
-It was in Portland, Oregon where he befriended Ghanaian master drummer Israel Annoh, who continued to shape Brent’s style and voice on the instrument.
-After receiving a call from a friend and musical writing partner on the East Coast, and needing to fulfill his yearning for diversity, culture, and thin crust pizza, he moved to New York City.
-After a decade of performing, traveling, and soaking in the vibe of the Big Apple, he made the sojourn back to the Rose City, where he maintains a busy recording and performance schedule, and can be found backing up many talented singer-songwriters, jazz and pop artists.
+Brent Follis started his musical career when wooden spoons found him tapping out rhythms on popcorn tins while growing up on a Southern Illinois farm .
+His musical journey has led him cross country and around the globe.
+With his degree in Advertising and music performance from Southern Illinois University, he transplanted himself to the fertile soil of the Pacific Northwest.
+Befriending Ghanaian master drummer Israel Annoh, Brent’s style and voice took shape.
+Needing to fulfill his yearning for diversity, culture, and thin crust pizza, he moved to New York City for a decade of performing, traveling.
+Now back in the Rose City, Brent records and performs, and can be found backing up many talented singer-songwriters, jazz and pop artists.
 He believes his role on the drum set is to provide a great feel, uncover the nuances of each song, and create a unique and supportive drum part. https://www.brentfollis.com/about

 Dana Murphy was inspired early on with some amazing summer camp experiences!
 She was introduced to basketry, weaving, beading, ceramics, print making and more as a child.
 She continued her love of creating while earning her BA in Art in Textile Design from Whitworth University.
 Later, she earned her MA in Education from PSU.
 Now retired from teaching in the public school system, Dana is enjoying creative adventures once again.
 She hopes to spark the love of “making things” and creative expression with your children at Grace Art Camp this summer: https://www.DanaMurphyDesigns.com